 Recovery in Office

-Goal = Minimize out of classroom time, maintain mutual respect & maximize learning for all students!
 Discipline is based on pride, on meticulous attention to details, and on mutual respect and confidence.
-Discipline must be a habit so ingrained that it is stronger than the excitement of the goal or the fear of failure. -Gary Blair
+Discipline must be a habit so ingrained that it is stronger than the excitement of the goal or the fear of failure.